Allied logistics in the Southern France campaign: Mounting

 The primary mounting port for Operation Dragoon was Naples, where 75 merchant ships and 307 landing craft were loaded by the Peninsula Base Section.
 Priority was given to outbound loading (outloading), which caused a backlog of ships awaiting to be discharged; only ships containing ammunition and perishables were discharged until outloading operations were complete.
 Drawing on experience gained in mounting the Anzio operation, each type of ship was loaded in a specific part of the Naples area: the attack transports, attack cargo ships and Liberty ships in Naples harbor, the LSTs in Nisida, the Landing Craft Infantry (LCIs) in Pozzuoli, and the Landing craft tank (LCTs) in Baiae.

 To minimize congestion at Naples, the French forces in Italy, the 1st Motorized Infantry Division and the 3rd Algerian Infantry Division, embarked from Brindisi and Taranto.
 The 1st Special Service Force and the Commandos d'Afrique embarked at Agropoli.
 Oran was the secondary mounting port where most of the follow-on French forces were embarked, the exception being the 9th Colonial Infantry Division, which was on Corsica, and was loaded at Ajaccio.
 Air Force units coming from Corsica were loaded at Calvi and L'Île-Rousse.
 All ships were loaded and ready to sail on 8 August.
 Hewitt's Western Naval Task Force consisted of 885 ships and landing craft that sailed under their own power with 1,375 smaller landing craft carried on board them.

-It was anticipated that Marseilles and Toulon would not be captured quickly, and that when they were captured, that they would be badly damaged.
+It was anticipated that Marseille and Toulon would not be captured quickly, and that when they were captured, that they would be badly damaged.
 Logistic plans therefore provided for the possibility that Operation Dragoon would have to be maintained over the beaches for a prolonged period of time.
 The logistic support provided for and by the fleet was therefore more extensive than in previous operations in the Mediterranean.
 The store ship USS Ariel arrived on 15 July with 1848 LT of fresh, refrigerated and frozen produce, which was discharged at Naples, Bizerte, Palermo and Oran.
 It was followed by the store ships USS Merak, Yukon and Polaris.
 The USS Tarazed reached Oran on 4 September and was able to discharge in the assault area.